International business trips: keeping employees safe

 It’s always best to ask your employees if they are happy to be sent abroad for a period of time.
 If this a likelihood, it should be written into their contract.
 If this is an existing employee who already has a contract, be careful about the regulations regarding changes to that contract.

-While an employee is travelling for the company they have their existing employment rights.
+While on business trips, employees have their existing employment rights.
 The only exceptions to this are if the posting lasts for 8 days or more and travel is to the European Union.
 If so, then the minimum terms of the national legislation apply.

 A staff handbook should clearly state the requirements for employees in terms of their behaviour while abroad.
 This should also include what disciplinary action can be taken.
 Other policies such as the implications for overtime and time off in lieu which are raised by international business trips can also be included.